 In the event of an accident that injures a student, either at school, on the school bus, or while engaged in any school-authorized activity for which medical treatment other than normal first aid is required, parents will be notified immediately.
-It is important that accurate information be provided by 8
+It is important that accurate information be provided by the parents on the "Student Profile Form" that is filled out at the beginning of the school term.
+SHOULD CHANGES IN STATUS (address, phone, job, etc.) OCCUR, IT IS VITAL TO FORWARD THAT INFORMATION TO THE SCHOOL OFFICE.